 Based on the location found, it is very likely the Christian Cemetery at Bukit Timah.
 This Christian Cemetery was opened for burials after the "Old Christian Cemetery" in Fort Canning was closed for burials.
 Using the NUS Historical Maps of Singapore reinforces my theory as you can see the overlay between today's map vs a map from 1932.

 The site that the unidentified coffin was found is likely the location were LTA is digging for the North South Corridor, which is on the grounds of the former Kampong Java Park.
-(Refer to the red dot).
-While researching on burials at the Christian Cemetery at Bukit Timah, burial records existed from 1901 - 1938.
-The nugget i got from there was that burials were still being done after 1938.
-The latest entry in the file is found on page 76 where the individual was buried on 29/11/1961.
+(Refer to the red dot), which i learn subsequently is likely to be on the Catholic Section of the Bukit Timah Christian Cemetery.

 ![]() |